AbbasSrour/notes/SRS.md

 -  Remove OMT only Wish & Banks
 -  Allow cancellation where money will be refunded and reschedule
 - Based on event type cancellation or reschedule
-	- Event Reschedule, but no cancellation
+	- Event reschedule, but no cancellation
+	- Course cancellation
-	-
+	- venue reschedule